Table of contents

 - When’s the best time of month/year to look for apartments in NYC?

-- Conclusion: What to know before renting an apartment in NYC
+- What to know before renting an apartment in NYC

 Renting an apartment in NYC is sort of like winning a small lottery.
-To find truly the best spot takes a lot of hard work and research.
-Even with all the work, there’s an element of luck to make sure that everything lines up to make your apartment the best place to live possible.
+To find truly the best apartment takes a lot of hard work and research.
+It’s also a bit stressful, and no one can deny that.
+Even with all the work, there’s an element of luck to make sure that everything lines up to make your apartment a great place to live.

-In this article, I’m going to discuss all the things to be aware of while going on your apartment search and some things to consider before moving, like the requirements for renting an apartment in NYC and what the NYC rental application process is really like.
+In this guide, I’ll discuss all the things to be aware of while searching for an apartment, and some things to consider before moving to NYC or within NYC.
+I’ll detail the requirements for renting an apartment in NYC and what the rental application process is really like.

 Picking the best location

 Location is the “number 1” thing to settle on when finding your apartment.
-There’s a lot of things that can change the inside of an apartment to make it more accommodating or comfortable.
+There are a lot of things that can change the inside of an apartment to make it more accommodating or comfortable.
 Location is the only thing that can’t change.

-When determining the location that works for you, there are a lot of considerations to understand.
+After circling in on ideas of where to live in NYC, there are some considerations to understand.
 Here’s a list of questions to ask yourself when renting an apartment in NYC.

 - How close do I need to be to a subway station?
-Which subway station makes sense?
-How about a bus stop?
+(And, which subway station makes sense?)

 - How are the public schools in the area?

-- How close to a park is this apartment?
+- How close is this apartment to a park or green space?

 - How close is the nearest grocery store?
-Is there a Trader Joes nearby?
+(And, importantly, is there a Trader Joe’s nearby?)

 - How long does it take to commute to the places I like to visit frequently?